This post may contain affiliate links.

 Have Things Changed Too Much in Sabah

-The national park was totally hemmed in by electric fence ringed plantations.
+The national park seemed totally hemmed in by electric fence ringed plantations.
 Even on the smaller waterways, we saw speedboats noisy enough to scare any wildlife and fast enough to erode riverbanks.
 Climate change must also be playing its part.
 Several people told us that we should see rain not blistering heat.
 Maybe it’s just all over for Sabah, or maybe we just had bad luck.
 I don’t know.

 Escape From The River Tour to Sandakan